rspec/rspec-metagem/Upgrade.markdown

       end
     end

-### $KCODE no longer set implicitly to 'u'
+### `$KCODE` no longer set implicitly to `'u'`

-In RSpec-1, the runner set $KCODE to 'u', which impacts, among other things, the behaviour of Regular Expressions when applied to non-ascii characters.
+In RSpec-1, the runner set `$KCODE` to `'u'`, which impacts, among other things, the behaviour of Regular Expressions when applied to non-ascii characters.
 This is no longer the case in RSpec-2.

 ## What's new